- · 4213 friends

 The primary independent evidence before the Court is from the Expert family consultant whose Report was prepared in July 2017 and there has been barely any movement in the progress of the child’s time with the Father since then with the "usual problems" of a Court placed in invidious position of “she said – he said” and little independent evidence.

-The Family Consultant took relevant account of allegations of with the court facing issues of what “weight” to give evidence in interim proceedings and procedural fairness in providing for matter to be dealt with “on the papers” in the absence and inability to provide early hearing time.
+The Family Consultant took relevant account of allegations of #FamilyViolence with the court facing issues of what “weight” to give evidence in interim proceedings and procedural fairness in providing for matter to be dealt with “on the papers” in the absence and inability to provide early hearing time.

 So to the specifics of this particular interim parenting contest, in which one party in particular will not yield to the views of the Expert – which may, or may not, be for good reason.
 Contrary to the detailed Expert Report, the Mother seeks that it progress in a rather slower order or time-frame than is proposed by the Expert.
 The Father supports the recommendations of the experienced Family Consultant.